pinout-xyz/Pinout.xyz/src/it/translate/ab-adc-pi-plus.md

 -->
 #ADC Pi Plus

-The ADC Pi Plus is an 8 channel 17 bit analogue to digital converter designed to work with the Raspberry Pi A+, Raspberry Pi B+ and Raspberry Pi 2 Model B. The ADC Pi Plus is based on two Microchip MCP3424 A/D converters each containing 4 analogue inputs.
+The ADC Pi Plus is an 8 channel 17 bit analogue to digital converter designed to work with the Raspberry Pi.
+The ADC Pi Plus is based on two Microchip MCP3424 A/D converters each containing 4 analogue inputs.
 The MCP3424 is a delta-sigma A/D converter with low noise differential inputs.

 ##Features